IntelliJ-Frege/intellij-frege/README.md

 # IntelliJ IDEA plugin for Frege language
 [![Frege Plugin Build & Test](https://github.com/IntelliJ-Frege/intellij-frege/actions/workflows/tests.yml/badge.svg)](https://github.com/IntelliJ-Frege/intellij-frege/actions/workflows/tests.yml)

-## Attention
-The plugin is under development and is unstable.
-According to our estimates, the first stable version with the declared features will be available not earlier than July (2021).

 ## What is Frege

 Frege is a Haskell for the JVM.
 It is functional, has strong static type system and lazy evaluations,